Visual Structures Helps Visual Reasoning: Addressing the Binding Problem in VLMs: Related Work

 \section{Related Work}

-\textbf{LLM and VLM Reasoning.} While early LLMs were regarded as next-token predictors with little reasoning ability~\cite{huang2022towards, huang2023large}, recent work has begun to extensively challenge this problem~\cite{zhao2024marco, openai2024learningtoreason, qwen2024qwq, liang2025deepseekr1}.
+\textbf{LLM and LVLM Reasoning.} While early LLMs were regarded as next-token predictors with little reasoning ability~\cite{huang2022towards, huang2023large}, recent work has begun to extensively challenge this problem~\cite{zhao2024marco, openai2024learningtoreason, qwen2024qwq, liang2025deepseekr1}.
 Today’s state-of-the-art models deliver high performance across many tasks, including graduate-level question answering~\cite{rein2024gpqa} and competitive programming.
-The improved reasoning abilities of LLMs have naturally sparked interest in reasoning for VLMs.
+The improved reasoning abilities of LLMs have naturally sparked interest in reasoning for LVLMs.
 Initial approaches include Visual Chain-of-Thought~\cite{shao2024visual}, knowledge graph integration~\cite{zhang2024native}, and tree search~\cite{yao2024mulberry}.
-Although these techniques show promise, VLMs still struggle with tasks such as counting, visual search, scene description, and spatial reasoning, as demonstrated by benchmarks like EMMA~\cite{emma2025} and SPACE~\cite{space2024}.
+Although these techniques show promise, LVLMs still struggle with tasks such as counting, visual search, scene description, and spatial reasoning, as demonstrated by benchmarks like EMMA~\cite{emma2025} and SPACE~\cite{space2024}.
 Our work aims to incorporate an explicit reasoning pathway into the visual component of the model to improve its performance on these challenging tasks.

-\textbf{Binding Problem.} The binding problem offers a key explanation for the challenges faced by state-of-the-art VLMs in associating different features of objects, such as shape and location. ~\cite{malsburg1994solving, greff2020binding}.
-Some studies suggest that performance issues in tasks like counting, visual search, and scene description can be attributed to binding problems in models~\cite{main_ref}.
+\textbf{Binding Problem.} The binding problem provides a key explanation for the limitations of state-of-the-art LVLMs in reliably linking visual features to their corresponding objects~\cite{malsburg1994solving, greff2020binding}.
+Prior work attributes performance issues in tasks such as counting, visual search, and scene description to failures in this feature–object binding in LVLMs~\cite{main_ref}.
 Recent neuroscience research has shown that grid-based frameworks enhance visual recognition memory~\cite{bicanski2019computational} and improve face recognition performance~\cite{liu2021improved}.
 Additionally, humans reduce interference by detecting individual objects iteratively~\cite{roelfsema2023solving, treisman1980feature}, and grid structures facilitate movement-based object recognition~\cite{leadholm2021grid}, thus providing insight into how the human brain can deal with the binding problem.
-Inspired by these insights, we use horizontal lines in images to enhance model reasoning, both with synthetic images and real-world datasets, such as the Everything Counts benchmark~\cite{ranjan2021learning}.
+Inspired by these insights, we use horizontal lines in images to enhance model reasoning, both with synthetic images and real-world datasets, such as the Learning To Count Everything benchmark~\cite{ranjan2021learning}.